heyverse/hey/packages/helpers/README.md

 # Helpers

-Utility functions shared by the API and web apps.
+This package includes utility functions shared by the API and web apps.

 ## Commands